-Since the selective mining multi-lateral horizontal cavern design does not use an oil blanket, a stable cavern roof is not a design requirement.
-Since the vertical portions of the cavern wells are designed to be drilled within a protected pillar, the casings will not be subject to significant cavern stresses associated with salt creep.
-In addition, due to the geometry of the horizontal caverns, creep testing results are considered to have very limited influence on selective mining and hence, creep tests were not performed to date for the Project.
+The vertical portions of the cavern wells are designed to be drilled within a protected pillar, and the casings will not be subject to significant cavern stresses associated with salt creep.
+In addition, due to the geometry of the horizontal caverns, and the fact that they are brine-filled, creep testing results are considered to have very limited influence on selective mining and hence, creep tests have not performed to date for the Project.
 Creep tests have been performed and reported by a number of other potash projects targeting the same potash members and results from different sites do not vary much if grain sizes are similar.

-To support increased confidence in the mining approach and mitigate the risk associated with potential rock creep, Gensource plans to conduct a preliminary geomechanical study (the study) to evaluate impacts from the extraction of sylvite in the cavern.
+To support increased confidence in the mining approach and mitigate the risk associated with potential rock creep, Gensource plans to conduct a preliminary geomechanical study (the study)

+to evaluate impacts from the extraction of sylvite in the cavern.
 This study includes: 1) assessment of cavern stability; 2) assessment of well integrity; and 3) estimation of surface subsidence.
-Gensource will develop a risk assessment and proposed mitigation strategies following the geomechanical study.
+Gensource will develop a risk assessment, and if necessary, any proposed mitigation strategies following the geomechanical study.